Simulating indefinite causal order with Rindler observers: Introduction

-It is generally expected that the unification of quantum mechanics (QM) and gravitational physics will provide us with some deeper insights concerning the nature of space and time at the {\it microscopic} (Planck) scale.
-That is the main subject of quantum gravity.
-However, the standard methods of quantization of matter fields employed in Quantum Field Theory (QFT) do not seem to work for Einstein gravity; it holds a status of a non-renormalizabile theory with undetermined high-energy degrees of freedom.
-In order to transcend the traditional concepts established within GR and QFT, various radical approaches of ``quantizing'' gravity are proposed so far, stemming from String Theory, Quantum Loop Gravity, Noncommutative Field Theory, etc. Up to date, there has been no empirical evidence that would support or disprove any of the proposed ``high-energy theories''.
-This state of affairs motivates us to take an \emph{operational point of view} and reconsider in which sense and to what extent can the fundamental principles of QM be applied to gravity while adhering the tenets of GR \cite{Hardy1,Hardy2}.
-From a broader perspective, our goal is to find ways to ``lure out'', in laboratory conditions, effects that would distinctly characterize gravity to have quantum features.
-An important question that arises out of these considerations is whether it is possible to impose the principle of quantum superposition upon the causal structure of spacetime, that is, can we have a quantum superposition of two (or more) \emph{macroscopically distinct} metric structures?
+It is generally expected that unification of QM and gravitational physics will provide us with some deeper insights concerning the nature of space and time and their relationship with matter.
+However, the standard methods of quantization of matter fields employed in Quantum Field Theory (QFT) do not seem to work for Einstein's gravity; it holds a status of a non-renormalizable effective theory with undetermined high-energy degrees of freedom.
+In order to surpass the traditional concepts of GR and QFT, various ways of ``quantizing'' gravity were proposed so far, such as String Theory, Quantum Loop Gravity, Noncommutative Geometry, Supergravity, etc. However, to date, there has been no conclusive empirical evidence that would support or disprove any of the proposed ``high-energy theories''.
+This state of affairs motivates us to reconsider in which sense and to what extent can the seemingly contradictory principles of QM and GR be reconciled, while adhering {to} the tenets of both theories \cite{Hardy1, Hardy2}.